AutonoLab/pteranodon/README.md

 [Black Code Style](https://black.readthedocs.io/en/stable/).

 This can be done automatically by setting your IDE to format on save, or you can run `black --safe ./pteranodon` locally.

-Description\
-A framework to built on top of MAVSDK which provides physical/virtual drone abstraction, abstraction for all async calls, gives the end users an arduino-eqsue interface, and provides movement and utility methods based on relative coordinate systems.
 ---

 ## Requirements for Use